-Child Custody & Support in North Carolina
+Child Custody & Child Support Support

-Among the most difficult issues you’ll be dealing with as you go on with your divorce or child custody and child support.
+Among the most difficult issues, you’ll be dealing with as you go on with your divorce or child custody and child support.
 When negotiating with your spouse about these aspects, you have to keep in mind that what’s best for your child is the most important thing to consider.

-NC Child Custody Trial
+Child Custody Trial

 How Does a Judge Determine Custody?